When Is the Best Time

 - Kantishna (Mile 92): n.a.

 - Tundra Wilderness Tour $162

 - When do the buses run?
 Usually from May 20 until mid-September

 - Where is the current shuttle bus schedule?
-Download the 2021 version here: 2021 Shuttle/Transit Bus Schedule
+Download the latest version: Denali NPS Shuttle/Transit Bus Guide and Schedule

 - Where can I book online in advance?
 You can make your reservation in advance here: Reserve Denali (click Check Rates at the top right)